 Here my website resource list you’ll find helpful for travel writing.
 I’ve just updated it and it’s quite different from the one I previously published.

-In my thirteen years of travel writing, I’ve used many online resources that help travel writers.
+In my fourteen years of travel writing, I’ve used many online resources that help travel writers.
 Although I’ve abandoned some, outgrown many, and others have fallen by the wayside, I still refer to many websites to keep up with the industry.

 This updated travel writers website resource list is worth browsing for travel information, story ideas, networking, and fun.